hsahmed7/cse15l-lab-reports/Lab Report 3, CSE 15L.md

 ![Image](lab5,cse15Lscreenshot20.png)

+__Bug__

-The bug in the program is that the implementation code does not reverse the second half of the array.
+The bug in the program is that the implementation code does not traverse the second half of the array.

 The code before the bug is fixed: